 Radiographer with Magnetic Resonance Imaging (MRI) Skills Salary (United Arab Emirates)

 A Radiographer with Magnetic Resonance Imaging (MRI) skills earns an average salary of AED 124,173 per year.
 Most people move on to other jobs if they have more than 20 years' experience in this field.
-Experience strongly influences income for this job.
+Experience has a moderate effect on income for this job.

 |Total Pay (|